horizon-sdv/horizon-sdv/docs/deployment_guide.md

    Go to APIs & Services, Enabled APIs & services and click on ENABLE APIS AND SERVCIES and enable the below APIs.
    - IAM Service Account Credentials API
    - Kubernetes Engine API
-   - Compute Engine API v1
+   - Compute Engine API
    - Cloud Filestore API
    - Artifact Registry API
    - Cloud Storage API
    - Service Usage API
    - Secret Manager API
    - Certificate Manager API
+   - Cloud Workstations API
+   - Cloud Spanner API
-* IAM Roles to be granted to the user
+* IAM Roles to be granted to new user accounts added by the owner of the project You can either assign a basic role or a fine-grained permission.
+   - Basic: Editor
+   **OR**
+   - Fine-grained:
       - Compute Admin
       - Kubernetes Engine Admin
       - Artifact Registry Administrator
       - Cloud Filestore Editor
       - Storage Admin

+   Refer this document for detailed instructions for adding new user accounts: [Add an account for a new user](https://support.google.com/cloudidentity/answer/33310?sjid=12027755488314741556-NC)

 ## Section #2 - GCP Foundation Setup
 This section covers creation and configuration of required Google Cloud Platform (GCP) services.